ericaokamura/star_wars_planet/README.md

 5. DELETE http://localhost:8001/client/planets/{id} --> where {id} is the id of planet which you want to delete

+6. GET http://localhost:8001/client/planets/qtdAparicoes/{id} --> where {id} is the id of the planet which you want to get the information of apparitions of on the Star Wars movies.

 ### Prerequisites

 Java 8, Spring Tool Suite, Spring Boot, Spring Data, Spring Web, Swagger, MySQL, JUnit, Mockito, Postman